Exploring the Eastern Towhee (Rufous-sided)

 Cowbirds often lay their eggs in the nest of Towhees.
 Cowbirds, on average, lay 1 to 2 eggs per Towhee nest site.

 If Cowbird eggs are laid in the nest, the Towhees will raise both theirs and the Cowbirds young.
+They will also tend to each fledgling up to a month after they leave the nest.

 Eastern Towhee Nesting Stats